chrsjxn/chrsjxn-io/src/Markdown/WritingCodeReviewFeedback.md

 ### ✅ Be explicit about *importance*

-> 👍
+> // 👍\
-> > I'm requesting changes on this PR.
-Please extract these secret keys from the source code and rotate them to avoid leaks before this is deployed to production.
+> I'm requesting changes on this PR.
+Please remove these secret keys from the source code and rotate them to avoid leaks before this is deployed to production.

-> 👍
+> // 👍\
-> > As a follow up: Let's refactor this component and add more test coverage to (hopefully) prevent future regressions
+> As a follow up: Let's refactor this component and add more test coverage to (hopefully) prevent future regressions

-> 👍
+> // 👍\
-> > Nit: This function name may be clearer as `shouldShowModal`
+> Nit: This function name may be clearer as `shouldShowModal`

 Some feedback is critical to address before a PR is merged, like security concerns or bugs in critical flows.
 If your feedback calls out an issue like that, your review should Request Changes to ensure they're addressed.